annemedia/anne-hasher/README.md

 ### GUI usage

-Note: this app is unsigned.
-This means Windows and macOS will harass you with an unidentified developer warning; rest assured, the app is clean.
+Note: Because ANNEWizard is open‑source software distributed without a paid code‑signing certificate, Windows and macOS may show security warnings when you first run it.
+This is normal.
+The app is safe, and the warnings only appear because our build is not signed with a widely‑trusted certificate.

 ##### Linux
 Make sure the app has executable permissions and open it from your file explorer.